devangtomar/devangtomar/README.md

 - 🔭 I’m currently working as a **Software engineer III** at <a href="https://careers.walmart.com/technology">**Walmart**</a>.

-- 🌱 I’m currently delving into Platform Engineering and Backend Development.
+- 🌱 I’m currently exploring Platform Engineering and occasionally Backend Development.

 - 👨‍💻 Love writing blogs.. find all of my [**blogs here**](https://dev.to/devangtomar).